DerKekser/unity-sensors/README.md

 `TriggerSensor`
 `TriggerSensor2D`

-The TriggerSensor is a sensor that uses a trigger collider to detect objects.
+Uses a trigger collider to detect objects.
 The trigger collider component must be attached to the same GameObject as the sensor.

 ![TriggerSensor](/Assets/Kekser/Screenshots/trigger_sensor.png)